logiclogue/ludum-dare-40/README.md

 ## Plan

-- Implement wealth counter
+-
-- Abstract Player away in to Person class
+    - Rename tick function on each object
+    - Implement a function on each object which alters the game state
     - Collision

 - Create a name for the game
 -
+    - Implementing moving backwards
+    - Make moving sideways smoother (implement angular velocity) -
     - Create a menu
 - Level switching
--
-    - Make moving sideways smoother
 -
     - Create a sprite sheet
     - Create a gulp plugin which will transform the sprite sheets into JSON